 Part-time students may take a CS or HSS elective course in any term.
 Students taking a full-year core course will not be allowed to drop this course in the Winter Session.
 A full-time student may reduce their academic load below the full academic load by 0.50 credits by dropping a CS, HSS or technical/free elective course if it is possible to take the same or a replacement course in a summer or subsequent session.
-It is recommended that a student consult their undergraduate advisor for advice on how this may impact their ability to complete their degree requirements within the expected period of time.
+It is recommended that a student consult their undergraduate advisor for advice on how this may impact their ability to complete their degree requirements within the expected period of time student ineligible for certain scholarships.

-Reducing the academic load to less than a full load as defined by a student's year and program of study will make the student ineligible for certain scholarships and Dean's Honours list.
 Full-time students with reduced course loads are still required to pay the full-time program fee, and will not be entitled to any tuition fee refunds.

+Reducing the academic load to less than a full load as defined by a student's year and program of study will make the